germanztz/agents-course-huggingface/langagent/goal.md

 - Understands the user’s request.
 - **Deep dive**: Checks with the user for confirmation and clarification.
-- Assigns the Analyst Agent to analyze the request.
+- Assigns the Analist Agent to analyze the request.
 - Starts the execution graph.
 - Produces documentation:
     - `README.md`
 - Tools:
   - `file operations`: File operations such as list, reading, writing, deleting, etc.
+- Next step: **Analist** : Calls the `Analist` and asks for the analisis.

 ### 2. Analist

-The Analyst Agent is responsible for analyzing the requirements and scope of the project, identifying potential issues, and suggesting solutions.
+The Analist Agent is responsible for analyzing the requirements and scope of the project, identifying potential issues, and suggesting solutions.
 It also helps in defining the architecture and platform of the project.

-- **Understand the project**: The Analyst Agent reads the `README.md` file and analyzes its content, identifying potential issues and suggesting solutions.
+- **Understand the project**: Reads the project documentation, identifying the different modules based on the featues.
+  - `README.md`
 - **Research**: For each feature will search in internet to find documentation about libraries needed and existing examples. will digest and embed this information obtained in the internet in a vector db stores inside the project.
 This documentation about tools, libraries, tools, etc. will be used by the `PM` for further analysis and for the `Developer`.
 - **Ask for clarification**: Present the alternatives to chose the architecture, platform, scope, requeriments, etc. and the questions to clarify the plan and register the answers of the user, then redefine the summary and the moduleswith the final information.
 Then, generates a list and description of the key elements and modules needed to achieve the goal.
-Also a list of alternetives or questions about the architecture, platform, scope, requeriments, etc. the agent also suggests a summary of the project.
-Key modules needed: `Data collection`, `Report generation`, `Document parsing`, etc., Alternatives: `Use a database to store data`, `Use an API to fetch data`.
+Also a list of alternetives or questions about the architecture, platform, scope, requeriments, etc. the agent also suggests a summary of the project. for example: Key modules needed: `Data collection`, `Report generation`, `Document parsing`, etc., Alternatives: `Use a database to store data`, `Use an API to fetch data`.
-- **Project structure**: The Analyst creates a project structure based on the requirements and scope of the project.
+- **Project structure**: The Analist creates a project structure based on the requirements and scope of the project.
 It also defines the architecture and platform of the project and stores that information in files.
 - Produces documentation:
   - `docs/modules.md`: List of modules needed for the project.
   - `docs/architecture.md`: Description of the architecture of the project.